 muitavery, a lot fem.

 Isto ainda é muita coisa para levar.This is still a lot to carry.

-In this lesson, we’ll take a look at the last subset of quantifiers: interrogative quantifiers.
-Interrogative quantifiers (quantificadores interrogativos) introduce questions about quantities.
-A question using an interrogative quantifier is invariably answered using another quantifier.
+In this lesson, we’ll take a look at the last subset of quantifiers: quantificadores interrogativosinterrogative quantifiers.
+Interrogative quantifiers introduce questions related to quantities.
+These types of questions are invariably answered using another quantifier.
+The interrogative quantifiers include:

 Quanto gastaste ontem?How much did you spend yesterday?